-You can view much of the information you may need by logging into your secure member site at medica.com/IndividualLogin.
+You can view much of the information you may need by logging into your secure member site at medicamember.com.
 The website allows you to view information specific to you and your plan:

-- View your ID card - See what's covered by your plan, including important plan documents - Track your plan balances, such as your deductible and out-of-pocket maximum - View your claims and explanations of benefits (EOBs) - Look up prices for prescriptions and how they're covered by your plan - Look up providers and pharmacies in your network - Wellness tools and support - Forms to help you add dependents, change your address, and submit various claims - Pay your premium
+- View your ID card - See what's covered by your plan, including important plan documents - Track your plan balances, such as your deductible and out-of-pocket maximum - View your claims and explanations of benefits (EOBs) - Look up prices for prescriptions and how they're covered by your plan - Look up providers and pharmacies in your network - Access wellness tools and support - Pay your premium

-Important Notices:
+Important Notice:

-- Please read the copy of the application that you kept after applying for coverage.
-Carefully check the application and write to Medica Insurance Company, 401 Carlson Parkway, Attn: Customer Service, Route CP595, Minnetonka, MN 55305 within 10 days, if any information shown on it is not correct and complete. - This plan is an Exclusive Provider Organization (EPO) plan.
-EPO plans cover health care services only when provided by a doctor or facility who participates in the network.
-If you receive services from an out-of-network doctor or other health care provider, you will have to pay all of the costs for the services, except that emergency services must be covered regardless of whether they are delivered by a participating provider.
+Please read the copy of the application that you kept after applying for coverage.
+Carefully check the application and write to Medica Insurance Company, 401 Carlson Parkway, Attn: Customer Service, Route CP595, Minnetonka, MN 55305 within 10 days, if any information shown on it is not correct and complete.

-© 2018 Medica.
-Medica[®] is a registered service mark of Medica Health Plans.
-"Medica" refers to the family of health plan businesses that includes Medica Health Plans, Medica Health Plans of Wisconsin, Medica Insurance Company, Medica Self-Insured, Medica Health Management, LLC and MMSI, Inc.
+© 2020 Medica.
+Medica® is a registered service mark of Medica Health Plans.
+"Medica" refers to the family of health services companies that includes Medica Health Plans, Medica Community Health Plan, Medica Insurance Company, Medica Self-Insured, MMSI, Inc. d/b/a Medica Health Plan Solutions, Medica Health Management, LLC and the Medica Foundation.